 An attorney has far-reaching powers and problems are likely to arise if they do not appreciate the role they are undertaking, or if there are insufficient checks and balances in the process.
 Before appointing an attorney, think about their business experience, how well they look after their finances, how well you know them and how sure you are that they will make the right decisions for you.

 You can appoint more than one attorney and require that they are involved in each decision, although that can make transactions more complicated.
 A professional attorney can also be appointed to oversee how matters are being handled.
 Alternatively, you can include a requirement within the LPA for the attorney to consult with a third party if a decision exceeds a given threshold or for specific assets.
 For example, this would allow you to restrict the sale of property or investments without the input of a professional.

 Attorneys should understand their fiduciary and statutory responsibilities, and how to satisfy them, from the outset.
 They should appreciate their role concerning the Mental Capacity Act 2005 Principles and Code of Practice, particularly in how they consult with the donor of the LPA and help the donor to make their own decisions.
 Recognising that they may need to get expert advice, whether legal, financial or otherwise, is also important if they are to act within the reasonable standards of care and skill required by an LPA.

-For advice on creating a business lasting power of attorney, or to discuss any other personal legal issue, please contact Cara Watson or any member of our specialist private client team on 0115 9 100 200 or click here to send an email.
+For advice on creating a business lasting power of attorney, or to discuss any other personal legal issue, please contact any member of our specialist private client team on 0115 9 100 200 or click here to send an email.

 Posted on January 30, 2020